Associate of Science in Agricultural Business Management (AS)

 This degree prepares students for entry-level employment and/or potential further study in the field of Agricultural Business Management through the study of sales and service, marketing, accounting, economics, computer applications and management.
 Students will acquire communication, critical thinking and problem solving skills necessary to effectively contribute to the agriculture business environment.

-- Employ effective oral and written communication skills necessary to the agriculture business industry.
+- Utilize effective oral and written communication skills necessary to be successful in the agriculture business industry.

 - Develop critical thinking skills essential to contributing to the dynamic agribusiness environment.

 - Apply knowledge of economic and accounting principles to assist in agribusiness decision-making

 Upon successful completion of this degree, students will be prepared for careers or employment in the following fields: assistant bookkeeper, assistant farm manager, ranch assistant, entry-level analyst, assessor, marketing assistant, agriculture sales and production management assistant.

 The degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.

 College of the Sequoias' Associate Degree General Education (COS-GE) *

 |REQUIRED MAJOR COURSES||24|